nodejs/quic/doc/api/quic.md

 * Type: {BigInt}

-A `BigInt` representing the number of lost-packet retranmissions that have been performed on this `QuicSession`.
+A `BigInt` representing the number of lost-packet retransmissions that have been performed on this `QuicSession`.

 #### quicsession.maxDataLeft